sjchiass/vowel_counter/README.md

 After looking at `requirements.txt` to see if you're missing anything, run `nltk.download('words')` to get the English dictionary.

+## Files

+Here are the files' purposes

+  * `generator.py` reads all English words in `nltk` and saves them as 234,389 images
+  * `infer.py` takes a trained model and uses it to guess how many vowels there are in words you give it
+  * `make_image.py` a function for generating an image out of a word, either as a file or just a numpy array
+  * `ml.py` a simple model for classifying the images by vowel count, runs for 25 epoch
+  * `vowelize.py` calculates the number of vowels in a word, with extra logic for the letter `y`

 ## Test

 The following are the same words I use in `./tests/vowelize.py`.
 They should cover all cases of vowels.